 We planed both sides of the bottom, first roughing it with a power plane but then final finish with hand planes.

 Nasu san uses two sets of stout props as well as stones and an iron weight to fix the bottom for bending and planking.

 We got right to planking.

 Here Nasu san is showing me how to use the sagefuri, a plumb bob on a stick.
 He has a mark five sun below the string and every angle of the boat is a horizontal measurement from the string to the mark.
 In other words, every angle is memorized as the short leg of a right triangle.

 All the nails in the boat are piloted with a tool called a moji.
 It is a narrow chisel that one strikes, then you swing the handle 3-5 times through 180 degrees and strike again.
 Its a SLOW process and in my next blog post I will show a small innovation we've made.
 Surprisingly, Nasu san has not objected to any of our little tricks and patterns, and when I asked him today what sorts of innovations he made versus how his father built boats he said he'd changed nothing.
 He acknowledged that glue and power tools changed things, but that was it.

 We use a kama scarf on the planking.
 This was the same scarf on the bottom planks.
 It takes three pieces to make a single strake the length of the boat.

 Meanwhile the Green Woodworking Club of the furniture school got out their shave horses and started practicing.

-And Tobunken, the Tokyo Research Institute for Cultural Properties, one of our partners in this project, took Marc and I to see the cormorant fishing in Gifu.
+And Tobunken, the Tokyo Research Institute for Cultural Properties, one of our partners in this project, took us to see the cormorant fishing in Gifu.
 Very dramatic and ancient feeling.